rhysnewell/aviary/docs/installation.md

                     ......:::::: AVIARY ::::::......

            A comprehensive metagenomics bioinformatics pipeline

 Metagenome assembly, binning, and annotation:
-        cluster   - Clusters and dereplicates bins across multiple aviary runs assemble  - Perform hybrid assembly using short and long reads, or assembly using only short reads
+        assemble  - Perform hybrid assembly using short and long reads, or assembly using only short reads
         recover   - Recover MAGs from provided assembly using a variety of binning algorithms
-        annotate  - Annotate MAGs **TBC**
+        annotate  - Annotate MAGs using EggNOG and GTBD-tk genotype  - Perform strain diversity analysis of MAGs using Lorikeet complete  - Runs each stage of the pipeline: assemble, recover, annotate, genotype in that order.
-        genotype  - Perform strain level analysis of MAGs **TBC** complete  - Runs each stage of the pipeline: assemble, recover, annotate, genotype in that order.
+        cluster   - Combines and dereplicates the MAGs from multiple Aviary runs using Galah

 Isolate assembly, binning, and annotation:
         isolate   - Perform isolate assembly **PARTIALLY COMPLETED**

 Utility modules:
         configure - Set or overwrite the environment variables for future runs.

 ```